totoberni/TAETPU/README.md

 ./infrastructure/setup/setup_tpu.sh
 ```

+This script:
+1. Creates a TPU VM with your specified configuration
+2. Configures authentication for Docker on the VM
+3. Pulls your Docker image from GCR
+4. Creates necessary Docker volumes for persistent storage
+5. Runs the container with TPU access and mounted volumes

-## 3. Development Workflow
+## Development Workflow

-### 3.1 Working with Docker Container
+### Working with Docker Container

-The project provides four management scripts for working with the Docker container, allowing you to mount, run, synchronize, and clean up files:
+The project provides four management scripts for working with the Docker container:

-#### 3.1.1 File Management Overview
+#### 1. File Management Overview

 | Script | Purpose | Key Features |
 |--------|---------|-------------|